-Planned Actions Status Organic Collection for Multi-Unit Residential Properties on a Centralized Collection System Update in 2017
+Planned Actions Status Organic Collection for Multi-Unit Residential Properties on a Centralized Collection System 2017 - Available for a fee and not mandatory.

 Multi-unit residential properties on a centralized collection system are currently not mandated to have a source separated organic collection system.
 However, property owners may request the service and the service would then be provided on a cost recovery basis.